ayonli/jsext/README.md

 namespace parallel {
     /**
      * The maximum number of workers allowed to exist at the same time.
+     *
+     * In Bun, Deno and browsers, the default value is equivalent to
+     * `navigator.hardwareConcurrency`.
+     *
+     * In Node.js, the default value is `16`.
      */
-    export var maxWorkers = 16;
+    export var maxWorkers: number;

     /**
-     * In browser, by default, the program loads the worker entry directly from GitHub,
+     * In browsers, by default, the program loads the worker entry directly from GitHub,
      * which could be slow due to poor internet connection, we can copy the entry file
      * `bundle/worker-web.mjs` to a local path of our website and set this option to that path
      * so that it can be loaded locally.